This post is sponsored by Zen Paws, FYI links in this post may be affiliate links.

 Recently, I got the chance to try out a pair of yoga socks from ZenPaws.
 Their yoga socks really got put through a rigorous test last weekend as I attended the Yoga Source conference at Yoga Nook for 12 hours of continuing education.
-Once the conference was over I was eager to get on my mat to try them during my practice.
-I tend to prefer a yoga flow so I set out to put these socks through their paces.
+I was also eager to get on my mat to try them during my outdoor practice.
+A poolside yoga flow put these socks through their paces.

-The big test for me for yoga socks is how well they hold up during downward facing dog.
+The big test for me for yoga socks is how well they hold up during downward-facing dog.
 Especially 3-legged-dog.
 Easier to slip with just one foot grounded.
 The ZenPaws socks held up really well.
-No slipping.
+No slipping on my mat.
 I also love the way my feet felt super connected to the floor in pyramid pose.
 I felt strong and stable in the pose and was able to fully connect body and mind thanks to the grippy dots on the underside of the sock.

 My personal preference for socks during yoga is for toeless.
-Purely because I have small feet, and small toes.
-My husband calls them stubby toes.
-I like to call them petite!
-Socks with the individual full toes tend to be too big for my feet so I opt for toeless.
+Purely because I have small feet and small toes.
+My husband calls them stubby toes, I like to call them petite!
+Either way, socks with individual full toes covering tend to be too long for my toes, so I opt for toeless.
 Obviously as with all things that come into our home they have to be inspected thoroughly by Pixel, and he gave the ZenPaws a spotted paw of approval!